undergrad-partner-school

 With state-of-the-art facilities and dedicated faculty, the University of Hartford ensures that students receive a high-quality education.
 The campus features modern classrooms, laboratories, and studios, providing students with an optimal learning environment.
 Additionally, the university offers various extracurricular activities, including clubs, organizations, and NCAA Division I athletics, to help students engage in a well-rounded college experience.
 Overall, the University of Hartford strives to empower students to navigate the ever-evolving global landscape and become successful, responsible leaders in their chosen fields.

 Located in West Hartford, CT and set in a suburban environment, University of Hartford is a private university.
-Its campus spans 320 acres.
-This academic institution uses a semester-based calendar.
+This educational institution operates on a semester-based calendar.
 It has an acceptance rate of 82%.
 The freshman retention rate at University of Hartford is 74% and the six-year graduation rate is 60%.

 Quick Facts